Reconstruction of convex bodies from moments: Reconstruction based on Legendre moments

 and the feasible set $A_n$ is the set of vectors $(h_1,\ldots,h_n)\in(-\infty,\infty)^n$ which fulfil the inequalities

 for $1\leq i\leq n$.
-Algorithms for solving polynomial optimization problems like \eqref{OptProb} have been developed only recently.
+Algorithms for obtaining approximate solutions of polynomial optimization problems like \eqref{OptProb} are an active field of research.
 We mention the software GloptiPoly, see \cite{Lasserre.2001}, which is recommended for small-scale problems.
-Another possible choice for solving a problem like \eqref{OptProb} seems to be the software SparsePop, see \cite{Waki.2008}, which is designed for problems with a special sparse structure.
+Another possible choice for a problem like \eqref{OptProb} is the software SparsePop, see \cite{Waki.2008}, which is designed for problems with a sparse structure.
+However, these specialized approaches become very costly as the number of variables increases.
+For our problem \eqref{OptProb} we provide some reconstruction examples in Chapter \ref{Chapter:Implementation} which are obtained by using Matlab's general fmincon routine with optimization by interior point methods.